Acid Reflux vs Heartburn vs Gerd: What’s the Difference?

 It’s not always easy, but modifying certain behaviors might prevent acid reflux and heartburn—whether you’re prone to the occasional episode or suffer from full-blown GERD.
 For one thing, you can avoid factors that cause the stomach to distend, such as maintaining a healthy weight.

 Prevention: Eat less fat

-Fatty foods tend to sit in your stomach and distend it more than non-fatty foods.
-They can also weaken the muscle of the lower esophageal sphincter, says Dr. Spechler.
+Fatty foods tend to sit in your stomach and distend it more than non-fatty foods, says Dr. Spechler.
+He notes that they can also weaken the muscle of the lower esophageal sphincter.
 You might also try eating more-frequent smaller meals than less-frequent larger ones and avoiding bedtime snacks.
 These are the foods you want to avoid eating if you have acid reflux.